 To help assure the integrity of the process, any temperature-sensitive drugs in trial kits must be monitored during distribution to assure that they have been kept in a safe temperature range.
-Monitoring not only validates that the drugs meet regulatory requirements, but also, and more importantly, it assures the drugs are safe to administer to patients and that the trial results are valid.
+Pharmaceutical cold chain monitoring not only validates that the drugs meet regulatory requirements, but also, and more importantly, it assures the drugs are safe to administer to patients and that the trial results are valid.

 Proof of Temperature Control in Four Easy Steps

 As the COVID-19 pandemic evolved, clinical trial sponsors started conducting decentralized and hybrid clinic trials.
 This now means that the trial kits are delivered directly to hospitals, clinics, medical offices or participating patients’ homes.